ieksobeh/informbot/readme.txt

 The bot maintains a list of active users and determines voting majority based on the MAJORITY_RATIO variable in settings.
 So the more people are active, the more votes are needed for loading/playing games.
 Only dfrotz is supported now but it shouldn't be too difficult to alter it for other cli-based interpreters.

+The name of a game is guessed form the third line in dfrotz output.
+May not be accurate.
+Use !help for a command list.

 You will need:
 - dfrotz
 - python